jonem3/ACS341-Assignment/README.md

 *For some of the following commands, `python3` may need to be replaced with `python` depending on your environment variables*

+*The majority of these commands are there to keep a clean base install of python, if you are on a managed University computer or a computer where you do not have administrator privileges, skip to step 7*

 1. Ensure Python 3 is installed and pip is up-to-date
 2. Open a terminal or command prompt at the root folder of the project
 3. Run `pip3 install virtualenv`